 - Vendors have neat items to buy, so send a few dollars of spending money.

 - To be in the Camporee choir a pathfinder needs to send in an audition recording and attend practices while at the Camporee, so make sure the pathfinder leader knows ahead of time that the pathfinder has a commitment for certain hours of the day and won't be with the rest of the club during those times.

-- Our pathfinder was baptized at Camporee and it was great!
-Be sure to go through classes ahead of time with your local pastor and get the paperwork done before you go to the Camporee.
+- Be sure to go through classes ahead of time with your local pastor and get the paperwork done before you go to the Camporee.

 - Start fundraising early.
 One of the best ways to help your Pathfinder club is by assisting your Club Director to raise funds now for Oshkosh!
 Please don't wait until 2019!